-Instead, you want to aim for a water temperature that’s around 70 degrees to 80 degrees.
+Instead, you want to aim for a water temperature that’s around 70 to 80 degrees Fahrenheit.
 Essentially, the water should feel as though it’s at room temperature to you.

 Keeping Goldendoodle Ears Dry And Clean for Bath Time

 The best way to ensure that you don’t get water in your dog’s ears is to use a washcloth around that area.
 This allows you to control how much moisture is in that area and where the water touches.

 I use these inexpensive cotton cosmetic pads when I bathe my dog, Oliver.
 They work great for keeping water out of their ears AND they can be used for cleaning his ears out too.

 When it’s time to rinse, be careful not to dump water directly on their ears.
 Tilting their head back when you rinse it helps keep water from rushing into their ears.

 Can I Blow Dry My Goldendoodle?

 Goldendoodles can be dried with a blowdryer.
 However, the noise might startle them if the dryer is placed on a high setting.

 My wife blowdries her hair in the morning so maybe he was just used to the noise.
-I mostly use a towel but drier is an option.
+I mostly use a towel, but a drier is an option.

 A good rule of thumb is to keep a distance away from the hair that correlates to how long the hair is.
-So, for example, hair that is one inch long should have a dryer that is kept at a one-inch distance away.
+So, for example, hair that is 1 inch long should have a dryer that is kept at a 1-inch distance away.

 You’ll also want to use a flat nozzle for the dryer to prevent knots from forming in the hair.
-Keep the setting low and go slowly through the fur.
+Keep the setting low, and go slowly through the fur.

 Best Goldendoodle Shampoo

 It also needs to not strip the natural oils that exist on your dog’s skin.
 Those oils can keep their coat and skin from drying out.

 Finally, know what kind of coat your Goldendoodle has.
 Certain shampoos work better on certain kinds of coats.

 Natural and hypoallergenic, this is a great choice for Goldendoodles who have sensitive skin.
 It has essential oils and other extracts that help moisturize the skin and keep the hair fresh and clean.

 It also contains aloe vera and tea tree oil to further help soothe skin that might be irritated or itchy.
-Best of all, it’s ‘soap-free’ which is important for Doodles.
+Best of all, it’s ‘soap free’ which is important for Doodles.

 Because certain chemicals can sometimes dry out your Goldendoodle’s skin or make them irritated, this shampoo is a great option for keeping things natural.

 Goldendoodles who have especially bad allergies or sensitive skin might benefit from Veterinary Formula’s Clinical Care Hypoallergenic Shampoo.

 How Often Should I take My Goldendoodle to the Groomer?

 How often you visit the groomer is dependent upon the coat that your Goldendoodle inherits.
-For Poodle-coats, you can probably get away with visiting the groomer three times a year.
+For Poodle coats, you can probably get away with visiting the groomer three times a year.

 How Long Does A Goldendoodles Hair Grow?